softpal/FileUtils/README.md

 **Features**

-Get Path of the file by passing uri
+Get Path of the File by passing URI

 ## Installation